MicrosoftDocs/sql-docs/docs/relational-databases/security/password-policy.md

   - Any of the following: "password", "admin", "administrator", "sa", "sysadmin"

  The security policy might be set in Windows, or might be received from the domain.
 To view the password policy on the computer, use the Local Security Policy MMC snap-in (**secpol.msc**).

+>[!NOTE]
+>For SQL Server logins if you run an [ALTER LOGIN](../../t-sql/statements/alter-login-transact-sql.md) command to change a user's password that also has CHECK_POLICY enabled, if OLD_PASSWORD is omitted then [Enforce Password History](../../windows/security/threat-protection/security-policy-settings/enforce-password-history.md) is ignored.
+This is a by-design behavior to allow password resets despite any previously used passwords.
+Other checks associated with CHECK_POLICY including length and complexity are checked regardless of whether OLD_PASSWORD is used.

 ## Related Tasks